 Attending school every day should be the goal because even missing two days a month, a student misses the equivalent of one month of school a year.
 A student with 90% attendance will miss four weeks of school per year, and students who miss 15 days of school per year will miss a year of school before their senior year.
-See Manitoba Education Attendance Facts.
+See the Manitoba Provincial Attendance Policy and Action Plan.

 Under the Manitoba Public Schools Act, a child must attend school regularly from age seven until 18.
 Regular attendance is defined as missing five days or less for the entire school year.
 Students who miss 10 percent or more of the school year (approx. 15 days in total), including excused and unexcused absences, are considered chronically absent.

 Absence Due to Sickness

 Children who are sick should not attend school.
 Public health officials strongly urge anyone with cold or flu-like symptoms, such as a cough, fever, runny nose, sore throat, or headache, to remain at home.